 As you examine her pre-op images, you can appreciate the size and heaviness of her breasts.
 Both of the nipples are in a low position, and the skin has been stretched significantly:

 This case demonstrates an alternative reduction technique, which can offer tremendous advantages in terms of the incisions and scars.
 Whereas it is very common for patients to sustain an incision in the fold underneath the breasts where the bra underwire rests, this 22-year-old patient underwent a vertical reduction; that is, there is absolutely no scar in the fold underneath the breasts.
 Before surgery, you can appreciate the discrepancy between the patient's narrow body and her heavy breasts:

 After the start of anesthesia, the procedure was performed in 2 3/4 hours.
 She was sore for two days, but was able to get around without much trouble.
 All of her sutures were dissolving type.

 After surgery, one can see the dramatic improvement in size and shape and the limited scars compared with the "anchor" or "inverted-T" scar technique:

 In this case, the patient was delighted that she had opted for the vertical reduction approach with Dr. Berger.

 The choices of these patient and their results are not intended to imply that every patient will achieve comparable results or that any assumptions can be made about your particular case.
 The practice of medicine and surgery is not an exact science; although good results are expected, there are no guarantees.
 All surgery carries risks, and reviewing those risks is part of the process of preparing for surgery so that you are well informed.
 Hence, there is no substitute for scheduling a thorough consultation with plastic surgeon Dr. Berger to evaluate your situation and create your own specific plan.
-He consults with patients at his center in Glendale, California (in the Los Angeles area).
+He consults with patients at his center in Burbank, California (in the Los Angeles area).